Saving On COE Renewal PQP

 Do factor in the fact that if you only lose, say only 14 days, then it is even more beneficial to renew in the earlier month!

 This is because the number of days your forfeit and the value that is lost is smaller, and your savings outweigh the loss.
 We explain more below.

 And this is why – you don’t really get your cake and eat it.
 If you do choose to renew earlier, the new COE period (whether 5 or 10 years) that you paid for will begin counting down on the 1st of the month following the month of payment.

-Because of this I find that car owners who have had their cars registered in the early part of the month (first week of the month) have a benefit of choice of which month they renew, and forsake less of the existing COE when they renew one month prior, since the new COE starts on the 1st of the following month.
+Because of this, we find that car owners who have had their cars registered in the early part of the month (first week of the month) have more of a benefit of choice of which month they renew, and forsake less of the existing COE when they renew one month prior, since the new COE starts on the 1st of the following month.

 So What Do I Do If I Want To Renew?

-If the intention is to renew, I would strongly recommend that you standby the funds and be ready for the payment when the PQP is low, this can save you thousands, as seen in the above example Cat A and B for months of July and August 2016 compared with the months after.
+If the intention is to renew and the decision is firm, we would strongly recommend that you standby the funds and be ready for the payment when the PQP is low.
+This can save you many thousands, same as some of our customers have saved when they entrusted us with their COE renewal monitoring and loan.

 For the same reason, I would recommend if you intend to get financing for this, you should apply with us and get approval prior to the most optimal time to pay the PQP – the window to take advantage of the lower price is that small one week period after the second COE bid at the end of each month, before the next month.